International Police Association Virus

 How to remove International Police Association (I.P.A.) virus from your computer?

-the confiscation of the computer, with which the files were downloaded.
+Furthermore, possession of illegally downloaded material is punishable under Section 184 paragraph 3 of the Criminal Code and may also lead to the confiscation of the computer, with which the files were downloaded.
 Please note: The fine may only be paid within 48 hours, if you let 48 hours pass without payment, the possibility of unlocking your computer expires.

 International Police Association screen locker removal:

-During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with networking from the list and press ENTER.
+Start your computer in Safe Mode.
+Click Start, click Shut Down, click Restart, click OK.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Video showing how to start Windows 7 in "Safe Mode with Networking":

-After completing these steps your computer should be clean, reboot your computer in normal mode.
+After completing these steps, your computer should be clean.
+Reboot your computer in Normal Mode.

 Alternative International Police Association scam removal guide:

-If this ransomware blocks your screen when you start your computer in safe mode with networking, try starting your PC in safe mode with command prompt.
+If this ransomware blocks your screen when you start your computer in Safe Mode with networking, try starting your PC in Safe Mode with Command prompt.

-1. During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with command prompt from the list and press ENTER.
+1. During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu appears, then select Safe Mode with Command Prompt from the list and press ENTER.

-2. In the opened command prompt type explorer and press Enter.
-This command will open explorer window, don't close it and continue to the next step.
+2. In the opened Command Prompt, type explorer and press Enter.
+This command will open the explorer window.
+Do not close it and continue to the next step.

-3. In the command prompt type regedit and press Enter.
-This will open the registry editor window.
+3. In the Command Prompt type regedit and press Enter.
+This will open the Registry Editor window.

-4. In the registry editor window you should navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\
+4. In the Registry Editor window, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\

-5. In the right side of the window locate "Shell" and right click on it.
+5. In the right side of the window, locate "Shell" and right click on it.
 Click on Modify.
-The default value data is Explorer.exe if you see something else written in this window remove it and type in Explorer.exe (you can write down whatever else was written in the value data section - this is a path of the rogue execution file) - use this information to navigate to the rogue executable and remove it.
+The default value data is Explorer.exe if you see anything else in this window, remove it and type Explorer.exe (make a note of whatever else appeared in the data section - this is the path of the rogue execution file).
+Use this information to navigate to the rogue executable and remove it.